 We live in an era of advancing technologies, where the internet has become a necessity for everyone.
-People connected to the internet eventually get into the habit of checking out their favorite websites regularly.
+Whether for business or personal use, having a professional responsive website is no longer optional—in fact, it’s essential.
 In the early days of the web, most people only used desktop computers.
 But today, you can easily access the web through a laptop, tablet, desktop, car, foldable phone, and even a refrigerator.

-Responsive web design is a design strategy that develops websites that work well for all devices, i.e., mobiles, tablets, desktops, laptops, etc. However, you first need to have the right mindset for making layouts.
-This means that before you write a single line of CSS code, you need to decide that your website must be responsive, it should work well on large and small screens alike, and there shouldn’t be any text overlaps.
-Moreover, your website should adapt to the viewport, and you should not lose any content or insert images too large for the layout.
+Responsive web design is a design strategy that develops websites that work well for all devices, i.e., mobiles, tablets, desktops, laptops, etc. If you aim to build a professional, responsive website, you first need to have the right mindset for making layouts.
+This means that before you write a single line of CSS code, you need to decide that your website must be responsive, i.e., it should work well on large and small screens alike, and there shouldn’t be any text overlaps.
+Moreover, your website should adapt to the viewport, and you should not lose any content or insert images that are too large for the layout.

 Flexible Grid Layouts